Privacy Policy

 When you sign in

-Voice Alarm uses Supabase as our authentication provider.
+Arka uses Supabase as our authentication provider.
 Signing in is only required if you want to send or receive voice clips with friends.
 When you sign in, Supabase stores your email address and an authentication token so we can recognize you across devices.
 We don’t sell, share, or analyze this information for marketing.

 Sharing voice clips is the only feature that involves cloud storage.
-We use Supabase to deliver shared clips between people:
+We use Supabase to deliver shared voice clips between people:

-You can delete a shared clip at any time from inside the app, which removes it from our servers.
+You can delete a shared voice clip at any time from inside the app, which removes it from our servers.

 What we don’t do